 - School vegetable garden and nursery maintenance with the scholars

-- Fundraising events for the initiation of specific community projects, such as the birth of a PC training centre in the community
+- Fundraising events for the initiation of specific community projects, such as the building of teachers’ accommodation

 All the facilities on the reserve, including the student facility, are committed to “green” operations in order to achieve balance with and minimise impact on the natural environment.
 Our Green operation projects that students may get involved with include: